 Doing an ACV rinse helps restore your scalp’s pH and ease off symptoms itchiness, dryness and flaky scalp.
 Try making a hair rinse with 1/2 cup of apple cider vinegar and 2 cups of water.
 Wash your hair normally and make a final hair rinse with this mixture, massage your scalp, let the rinse seat for 15 to 20 minutes and wash it off with water.

 If you have a burning or stinging sensation dilute de solution even more.
 Oh and don’t forget to use organic, unpasteurized and unfiltered ACV, it’s the best as it has the mother.
 Don’t know what that is?
 Read this post.

 Yes, you’ll see these come up time and time again during your natural hair education.
 You may love or hate them, but they are one of the best things you can do to protect your hair especially during your transition to natural hair.
 Imagine your fragile, crippled relaxed hair being sucked out of all moisture and then your scalp becoming dry.
 This can turn into a serious situation when transitioning and not knowing what to do.

-So, whether you’re transitioning or not, doing a protective style with a well moisturised hair will ensure your scalp and hair are protected against adverse weather conditions.
+So, whether you’re transitioning or not, doing a protective style with well moisturised hair once in a while will ensure your scalp and hair are protected against adverse weather conditions.
+However, don’t stick to protective hairstyles as you will be damaging your hair (elasticity) as well.
 Here is a bun tutorial for you and some other styles you can try too.

 4th| Protect You Hair With An Accessory